 His job isn’t demanding; it’s downright boring.
 Yet the monotony can be just as stress-inducing as a challenging role: Wesley can’t leave, and he can’t get ahead.
 Wesley does the same thing every day, and his stress is killing him.

 In Wanted, Wesley escapes this stress by angrily quitting and becoming an assassin.
-But we don’t all have that luxury, and it’s probably not a smart career move long-term.
+It’s probably not a smart career move long-term.
 If you’re truly so bored or unhappy at work that it’s causing you stress, consider whether the current role is the right fit.

 2. Andrew Nieman (Whiplash)